 User Experience Designer

-The MAIASchool of Design Graduate Program at San Francisco State University provided great courses—very specific to-the-point-relevant curricula—for doing:
+The MAIASchool of Design Graduate Program at San Francisco State University provided great courses—very specific to-the-point-relevant curricula (from both the MAIA and BAIA programs)—for doing:

 Introduction about the mission of the College of Creative Arts